cipz/gnome_wallpaper_carousel/README.md

 ### Configuration

 The main file in this repo is `wallpaper_changer.sh`.
-With this you can change the directory of the wallpapers with the argument `-d /path/to/wallpapers/`.
-The `config.json` file only contains the directory of the wallpapers and the name of the last wallpaper.
+The `config.json` file only contains the directory of the wallpapers.

 ### `crontab`